xuankimtran/docs-1/pages/katalon-analytics/docs/testops-subscription.md

 ## View TestOps subscriptions

-Once you have succesfully subscribed to Katlalon TestOps, you can view your subscriptions in **TestOps Subscription** page.
+Once you have succesfully subscribed to Katlalon TestOps, you can view your subscriptions in **TestOps Subscriptions** page.